src-d/guide/talent/career_development.md

 quality standards when coding.
 Senior Engineers are also expected to mentor other team members as needed.

-#### Senior Enginner II
+#### Senior Engineer II

-Senior Engineers (II) are almost the same as its (I), but it is considered that they have either outstanding performance and/or higher expertise in some important areas.
+Senior Engineers (II) have outstanding performance and higher expertise in some important areas.

 #### Expert Engineer